mjakeman/kemu-kupu/wiki/mjak923-log.md

 Radio Buttons instead of Toggle Buttons and a `boolean` in place of `SpeechSpeed`.

 Finally, I bound the controls to properties from `PreferencesManager`.

+## 7 October
+With the preference toggles now working, I implemented the "colourblind" mode.
+I specifically targeted dichromacy, which is where only two colours are visible.
+The palette I chose was designed by IBM and specifically addressed deuteranopia and protanopia (red-green), as well as the rarer tritanopia (blue-yellow) forms of colour-blindness.

+To implement support for this, I came up with the idea of "colour schemes".
+These are CSS stylesheets which define colour variables and can be swapped during run time.
+I apply them to the scene, and these colour variables (called "looked-up colours") are propagated to child elements such as the various views.
+I created two colour profiles and bound them to the "on" and "off" states.

+I used the website [maketintsandshades.com](https://maketintsandshades.com/) to generate hover and pressed variants of the core colourblind-friendly palette.